SyncfusionExamples/How-to-refresh-calendar-control-from-viewmodel-in-xamarin-forms/README.md

-# How to refresh calendar control from view model in Xamarin.Forms?
+# How to refresh the Calendar control from ViewModel?

 This example demonstrates to refresh calendar from view model in Xamarin.Forms.